Rahul-0108/namaste-javascript-notes/notes/season-2/lecture-02.md

 There is difference between these words, passing a function and attaching a function.

 Promise guarantee, it will callback the attached function once it has the fulfilled data.
 And it will call it only once.
 Just once.
+And in promise we are not passing our callback func to external function.

 Earlier we talked about promise are object with empty data but that's not entirely true, `Promise` are much more than that.